Dupchuwangmo7/IDE202-Internship_Reports/Week9/Task1.md

      ```

 3. **Test Log Rotation**
-   - The configuration was tested to ensure proper rotation:
+   - The setup was tested to ensure logs rotated as expected:
      ```bash
      sudo logrotate -f /etc/logrotate.d/sshd
      ```

 4. **Verify Rotation**
-   - Old logs were archived, compressed, and stored as `.gz` files.

----

-## **Conclusion**

-The configurations implemented during this task significantly enhanced the server’s security and maintainability:

-1. Public-key authentication ensures secure, password-less login, mitigating brute-force attack risks.
-2. Two-factor authentication adds a critical second layer of security, protecting the system even if keys are compromised.
-3. Log rotation ensures efficient log management, preventing excessive disk space usage and ensuring compliance with logging standards.

-These measures collectively contribute to a robust and secure remote access environment.

----
+   - Compressed and archived log files were checked in the `/var/log/` directory.